-Our Our Scottish Outreach Workers, Patricia and Alex, work across London, meaning we are able to work directly with those most in need, ultimately trying to engage them with appropriate support services to break the cycle of their homelessness once and for all.
+Our Scottish Outreach Worker, Patricia, works across London, meaning we are able to work directly with those most in need, ultimately trying to engage them with appropriate support services to break the cycle of their homelessness once and for all.

 The majority of our clients are located in Westminster (58%).
 Some are amongst the most entrenched rough sleepers in London, and we believe a front-line service is crucial to best support those in need [CHAIN, 2019].